ldsouza/ldsouza.github.io/_posts/2016-11-23-how-microsoft-onenote-can-boost-your-productivity.md

 Use a template to help you get started.
 Once you get more familiar with OneNote, you can add your own templates.

+Here is a starter template to help you get started - [Starter Template](https://docs.com/onenote/3314/digital-notetaking-for-work-made-easy?fromAR=1 "Starter Template")